Sandra Williams (American politician): FirstEnergy scandal

-As a member of the Ohio Senate, Sandra Williams co-sponsored House Bill 6 (HB 6), the 2019 energy law later tied to what prosecutors described as the largest corruption scandal in Ohio history.
+As a member of the Ohio Senate, Williams co-sponsored House Bill 6 (HB 6), the 2019 energy law later tied to what prosecutors described as the largest corruption scandal in Ohio history.
 The $60 million bribery and racketeering scheme, centered on former House Speaker Larry Householder, was funded by FirstEnergy Corporation.
-See Ohio nuclear bribery scandal.

 According to campaign finance records, Williams received $10,000 from the FirstEnergy political action committee in 2017, along with additional contributions in subsequent years, during the period leading up to and following the passage of HB 6.

 HB 6 authorized a $1.3 billion ratepayer-funded bailout for two nuclear plants formerly owned by a FirstEnergy subsidiary.

 Williams was not charged in the federal bribery case.
-However, her co-sponsorship of HB 6 and campaign contributions from FirstEnergy drew scrutiny from watchdog groups, who cited them as evidence of the utility’s wide-ranging influence on Ohio’s legislature.
+However, her co-sponsorship of HB 6 and campaign contributions from FirstEnergy drew scrutiny from watchdog groups, who cited them as evidence of the utility’s wide-ranging influence on Ohio's legislature.